SpocWeb/CSharp/README.md

 * `switch` instead of `if ... else ...`:
   * especially as of C#8 a new switch Syntax is available without fall-through or break; - Noise.
   * Combined with `=>` Expression Syntax it becomes extremely legible.
+* Using plain Names also for protected and private Fields and Methods:
+  * Visibility is often volatile and it creates only Code Churn to update all Usages
+  * Using _ Prefix for Backing Fields and Methods: These are often not needed, but when they are, it is a good Convention to name them just like the actual Properties and Methods only with a leading _ Underscore.
+* Using PASCAL_CASE for static and const Members in non-static Classes:
+  * Since this Decision is usually not volatile, it pays of to advertise static Members in non-static Classes by this Convention, so they can be easily identified.
+* Use Extension Methods as much as possible:
+* Mixin: Use minimal Base-Interfaces and derived Interfaces with Default Implementations:
+  * This C# 8 Feature allows to re-use Default Implementations across Inheritance Hierarchies.
+  * It is more flexible than abstract Base Classes
+  * Unlike Extension Methods these Implementations can be overridden by more specific ones.